traingle logo

 The Tools Competition funds edtech tools and technologies that support learning outcomes and can contribute to learning science research.

 Eligible tools have the potential to generate novel learning data that researchers can study to better understand learning at scale.
-This may include an app, software, algorithm, or other digital technology that facilitates or supports continuous data collection and has the potential to scale at minimal cost.
+This may include an app, software, algorithm, dataset, or other digital technology that facilitates or supports continuous data collection and has the potential to scale at minimal cost.

 For the purposes of this competition, proposals that focus solely on hardware, curricular resources such as lesson plans or video guides, community platforms, or in-person programming are rarely competitive as they struggle to either support learning engineering principles or scale without significant continuous investment.